Hisa Franko: A Dining Experience Worth Traveling For

 Wine Pairings at Hisa Franko

-According to Valter, “I have fun with the crazy.
+As Valter puts it, “I have fun with the crazy.
 I think my body really responds well to those kinds of wines.
-They are great for digestion, great for a body cleanse, they don’t make me nervous as opposed to conventional wines.”
+They’re great for digestion, great for a body cleanse.
+They don’t make me nervous like conventional wines.”

 Hisa Franko Kitchen